 Love Heart Teether Toy

 The Love Heart style uses the same wooden ring as the bunny style complete with a cotton fabric shape heart.
 This shape also helps the baby hold onto the teether.
-Both can be used as a standalone toy in addition to being used for teething.

 Materials used in our wooden teethers

-Our teethers are made with several parts including;
+These are made from several parts including;

-Love Heart – The love heart teether is made with two cotton pieces cut into a love heart shape.
+Love Heart – The love heart is made with two cotton pieces cut into a love heart shape.
 This also has a wadding material inserted to keep the shape.
 Once again a cotton thread is used to close up the heart shape.

 Natursutten Teether- As a stockist of Natursutten dummies we are a huge believer in this range.
 Although we don’t stock the Natusutten teether the fact that it is made from 100% natural rubber is a huge advantage in our eyes.